thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 This can be helpful if you're working with ASCII art, or using multiple paragraphs of text for a string variable.

-### Q: When  will we use the triple quotes?
-When you want to set columns of text, this can be helpful.
-Python doesn’t really have the concept of a “console,” but rather it has standard text output.
-… these are good questions, but we will cover other stuff and come back to this later

 ## Variables

 Defined like `a = 123`.
 Case-sensitive.